yujhenchen/socket-react-fullstack-monorepo/README.md

-## Error:
+### Error: unable to access environment variables that are set to the Vite web service on Render
-THe deployed web application fails to access the given environment variable `VITE_SERVER_URL`, thus, it use the fallback url `http://localhost:8000/` instead.
+The deployed web application fails to access the given environment variable `VITE_SERVER_URL`, thus, it uses the fallback url `http://localhost:8000/` instead.

 In apps/web/src/socket.ts
 ```